Games & Quizzes

 /rəˈkwī(ə)rd/

 officially compulsory, or otherwise considered essential.
-To demand that someone does something.
+To need something, to make it necessary.

 /ˈrez(ə)dənt/